J-Mango-19/MLP-Efficiency/README.md

 DONE 5.51) Reorg data output of C files
 DONE 6) create python script to run all versions

-    - collect total program time
+    DONE- collect total program time
-    - collect total train time over 10,000 steps
-    - collect full dataset forward pass time
+    DONE- collect total train time over 10,000 steps DONE - collect full dataset forward pass time
     - collect cache misses
-    - will need to put a suppress output (--data_collection) argument into the programs so that python can parse their output
+    DONE - will need to put a suppress output (--data_collection) argument into the programs so that python can parse their output
-    - graph each version's time in a bar chart
+    DONE- graph each version's time in a bar chart

-6.5) create a script to download MNIST dataset
+DONE 6.5) create a script to download MNIST dataset

 7) create a README.md file
     - hook visualization